digital-asset/ex-models/chat/README.md

 3. Members can post messages with the `Post_Message` choice and leave the group using the `LeaveGroup` choice as they please.

 ## Testing
-The model is tested in a searies of sequential scenarios terminating in `archive_charlie`.
+The model is tested in a series of sequential scenarios terminating in `archive_charlie`.
 Note how `Post_Message` is a relatively small transaction, whereas `LeaveGroup` and `AddMember` get larger as the group grows.

 ## Contributing